tunks/scala-scratchpad/category-theory/README.md

 ### The optional value applicative functor

+The optional value applicative functor can be used to pass potentially unknown arguments to a function.

 ```scala
 class OptionApplicative[A](a: A) extends Applicative[A, Option] {
   override def map[B](f: A => B): Option[B] = Option(f(a))